Slavery History in Charleston

 It’s also chilling to stand in the very spot where the fates of thousands of lives were determined and families were separated.

-You won’t find many working plantations in Charleston, but you can visit the preserved grounds of some of the city’s once famous plantations.
+You won’t find many working plantations in Charleston, but you can visit the preserved grounds of some of the city’s once-famous plantations.
 Each plantation deals with the topic of slavery differently.
-Some of the plantations seemingly gloss over the topic while others give the stories of formerly enslaved African Americans ample time and attention.
+Some of the plantations seemingly gloss over the topic (and instead, promote plantations as a spot for romantic getaways in Charleston, SC), while others give the stories of formerly enslaved African Americans ample time and attention.

 If you want to enjoy lush grounds and tour a historic plantation house, any of Charleston’s plantations offer programs appropriate for both adults and children.
 Yet, if you want to learn about slave life on the plantations, Magnolia Plantation and Gardens and McLeod Plantation both do a great job explaining slave life in the South — without sugarcoating the reality of day-to-day slave life.